You have no courses in your cart.Go shopping

 Although argumentation and persuasion are inextricably linked—one argues in order to persuade—the traditional assumption about argumentation is that it is addressed to knowledgeable audiences and tries to adhere to high standards of evidence of reasoning.

-Oral defense of a PhD thesis/dissertation before a doctoral examination committee is perhaps our paradigm example of argumentation within the academic tradition, while historical documentaries with reenactments are good examples of persuasion, in that they are addressed to a very large audience with differing levels of knowledge, often oversimplify complex issues, and relying heavily on existing group prejudices and emotional associations.
+Oral defense of a PhD thesis/dissertation before a doctoral examination committee is perhaps our paradigm example of argumentation within the academic tradition, while political debates are good examples of persuasion, in that they are addressed to a very large audience with differing levels of knowledge, often oversimplify complex issues, and relying heavily on existing group prejudices and emotional associations.

 Research shows that students who have difficulty constructing arguments also have difficulty writing academic essays.
 Without a solid understanding of how to construct arguments, students tend to make claims without supporting them with facts, documentation, or the perspective of authors.
 They also tend to accept facts or quotations from document sources unquestionably.